-For every month in which a Special Case Resource supplies Unforced Capacity, the Responsible Interface Party ("RIP"), or its assignee, must offer to reduce Load equal to the Installed Capacity Equivalent of the amount of Unforced Capacity the Special Case Resource is supplying to the NYCA by submitting a Minimum Payment Nomination to the NYISO associated with such Unforced Capacity.
+Resource is supplying to the NYCA by submitting a Minimum Payment Nomination to the NYISO associated with such Unforced Capacity.
 This Minimum Payment Nomination will act as a strike price, allowing the NYISO to call on a specific amount of Special Case Resources to perform, based on price and NYCA zone in accordance with the NYISO Emergency Operations Manual.
 The Minimum Payment Nomination will remain in effect through the month and is not subject to change.
 Special Case Resource Minimum Payment Nomination submission procedures are detailed in Section 4.12.3.

-A RIP, or its assignee, must notify the NYISO Auxiliary Market Operations department of a change in status that would cause a Special Case Resource to not be able to provide the full amount of Load reduction associated with the Unforced Capacity it has supplied to the NYCA.
+A RIP, or its assignee, must notify the NYISO Planning and Operations departments of a change in status that would cause a Special Case Resource to not be able to provide the full amount of Load reduction associated with the Unforced Capacity it has supplied to the NYCA.
 See Sections 4.3.3 and 4.12.6 of this Manual.
+This notification does not relieve the Special Case Resource of the obligation to perform when called or from future derating if the resource has been registered as part of a RIP portfolio to perform in that event month.